 Pharmacy is a trusted profession and has received this distinction as a direct result of the honor and integrity that members of the profession embody.
-As a student-pharmacist, adherence to high standards of personal and professional conduct must be a way of life and ethos.
-Accordingly, students are expected to conduct themselves at all times in a professional manner and to exhibit characteristics of a "professional student."
+As a student-pharmacist, adherence to high standards of personal and professional conduct must be a way of life and ethos, whether on-campus or off-campus.
+Accordingly, students are expected to always conduct themselves professionally and to exhibit the characteristics of a "professional student."

-The West Coast University Academic Honor Code and Code of Student Conduct (see University Catalog) makes explicit those activities and behaviors which are contrary to the general interests of the University/ School community, or which threaten to disrupt the teaching and learning environment in which members of the community are engaged.
+The West Coast University Academic Honor Code and Code of Student Conduct make explicit those activities and behaviors that contrary to the general interests of the University/School community or that threaten to disrupt the teaching and learning environment in which community members are engaged.
 Students enrolled in the University are expected to conduct themselves in a manner compatible with the University's function as an educational institution.
-Students should represent themselves, the School, the University, and the profession of pharmacy with the utmost personal integrity through demonstration of respect, compassion, honesty, trustworthiness, accountability, and professional attire.
-Students should strive to resolve issues at the lowest level possible through the student-faculty concern process (Refer to Academic and Co-Curricular Policies section on Student-Faculty Concerns Process), before escalating concerns via final course grade appeals, and/or the grievance process.
+Students should represent themselves, the School, the University, and the pharmacy profession with the utmost personal integrity by demonstrating respect, compassion, honesty, trustworthiness, accountability, and professional attire.
+See University Catalog